Krisp vs NVIDIA RTX Voice (2026): Best Noise Cancellation App?

 → Choose NVIDIA RTX Voice if:

 You have an NVIDIA RTX GPU and use Windows.
-It is free, runs on your GPU with zero CPU overhead, and the noise cancellation is excellent.
+It's free, runs on your GPU with zero CPU overhead, and the noise cancellation is excellent.
 No reason to pay for anything else.

 → Choose Krisp if:

-You are on a Mac, do not have an RTX GPU, or need meeting transcription.
-Krisp works on any machine and adds useful features like meeting notes and echo cancellation.
+You're on a Mac, don't have an RTX GPU, or need meeting transcription alongside noise cancellation.
+Krisp works on any machine and its 60 min/day free plan is enough for most casual users.

 → Consider neither if:

-Many conferencing apps now have built-in noise cancellation (Zoom, Teams, Google Meet).
-Test those first — they might be good enough for your environment.
+Many conferencing apps now have decent built-in noise cancellation — Zoom, Teams, and Google Meet all offer it.
+Test those first.
+They might be good enough for your environment without installing anything extra.

 Frequently Asked Questions